William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The Cavaliers have lost thirty men at least, of which there be three or foure chiefe men Earles and Lords, thirty are said to be buried and many carried away wounded.

 Birmingham casualties were slight; only fourteen townsfolk were killed and some of these were royalist sympathisers.
-Casualties among the royalist troops were heaviest with some thirty dead; two cartloads of bodies were carried away for burial elsewhere.
+Casualties among the Royalist troops were heaviest with some thirty dead; two cartloads of bodies were carried away for burial elsewhere.
 In 1815 workmen digging in a garden in Floodgate Street discovered the skeleton of a soldier.
 He was wearing a military helmet of the Civil War period and may have been a Royalist buried in the ditch where he fell.
-He is likely to have been a German or Irish mercenary buried by his own side, as an English casualty local or otherwise would probably have been buried in a local churchyard.
+He is likely to have been a German or Irish mercenary buried by his own side, as an English casualty local or otherwise would likely have been buried in the churchyard of St Martin's.

 In 1837 Eliezer Edwards came from Kent as a young journalist to work on the Birmingham Daily Mail.
 In his book of personal recollections, First Impressions, Edwards describes his arrival in the town.